fm16191/activity-logger/README.md

 - [x] -a / --all flag
 - [x] Add keywords exclusion --exclude <file / keywords>
 - [x] Add option to exclude "Desktop" window logs
+- [ ] Change active time for the used activity when using the filter option
+- [ ] Output time in seconds if < to  min
 - [ ] Support reading last N logfiles by date modification
 - [ ] Correct file encoding issue
 - [ ] Activity history with duration and in tree if same process